onedata/onepanel/README.md

 About
 =====

-*Onepanel* enables interactive installation of *Onedata* components using Web GUI.
+*onepanel* enables interactive installation of *onedata* components using Web GUI.

 Goals
 -----